 - Child-related emergency orders in divorce/parenting and hearings on any emergency relief ordered;

 - Temporary hearings in divorce/parenting cases;

-- Hearings on the establishment or modification of child support;
+- Hearings on the establishment or modification of child support (financial, medical, or both);

 - Abuse/neglect cases if children are in out-of-home placement;